emmac124/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). - Closures are functions inside of functions that have access to variables inside them.
+Parent functions can pull from itself or from outside the function scope if they are var but cannot pull from children variables.
+Children and grandchildren can pull from anything before them.
 2. Study the following code, then answer the questions below.

 ```js